Fastcode/VisualMesh/readme/quickstart.md

 ## Training
 In order to do training you must create a configuration file.
 To start with you can copy `example_net.yaml`.
-You must place this configuration file and put it in the output folder.
+You must place this configuration file in the output folder under the name `config.yaml`.
 For example, copy over `example_net.yaml` to `output/quickstart/v1/config.yaml`

 Running the following command will then begin training the network.